ardamz/PersonalDemos/MERN_Implementation.md

 1. Navigated back to the `Todo` folder.
 1. install mongoose using the node package manager.
 2. Create a new directory called `models`.
-3. Navigate into the new folder.
+3. Navigate into the new folder, and created a `todo.js` file in the models folder using the  `touch` command.

 ```bash
 cd ..